pbfrandsen/CBA_genomics_workshop/03_Assembly_QC.md

 Then we can simply run quast on the assembly file.
 It is pretty fast so we can run it interactively and won't need to put it into a job file.

 ```
-quast <assembly_name>.p_ctg.fasta
+quast <assembly_name>.bp.p_ctg.fasta
 ```

-Now it will run on your genome and the results will be added to `quast_results/latest`.
+Now, `QUAST`, will evaluate your genome assembly and the results will be added to `quast_results/latest`.
 Once your run is complete, you can navigate to that folder.
 There should be a file called `report.pdf`.
 Go ahead and download that file with `scp` and examine it's contents.

 ### compleasm